panche20/MERN-FULL-STACK-APP---DOCKER-PROJECT/README.md

-# MERN Crash Course 🚀
+# Containerization of a MERN app. 🚀

 This project is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that has been containerized using Docker.
 The application allows users to view, create, update, and delete products.

 This project was built following a crash course video tutorial on YouTube.